 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Burnham Market property lawyer is on the Clydesdale conveyancing panel.

 I am buying a house and the solicitor has raised the issue of Chancel Repair for which the property could be obligated to contribute to because it falls into the area of such a church.
 She has suggested insurance.
 Is this strictly necessary for conveyancing in Burnham Market

-Unless a prior purchase of the premises took place after 12 October 2013 you can expect lawyers delivering conveyancing in Burnham Market to continue to suggest a chancel search and or insurance against a claim.
+Unless a prior acquisition of the premises completed after 12 October 2013 you may take it that lawyers conducting conveyancing in Burnham Market to continue to recommend a chancel search and or insurance against a claim.

 I am buying a new build apartment in Burnham Market.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build conveyancing.